Fake Shemp: Other examples

 There have been many fake Shemps over the years.
 The death of actor John Candy forced the use of a fake Shemp to complete filming of Wagons East!.
 Nancy Marchand died before the filming of the third season of The Sopranos, necessitating fake Shemp techniques such as reusing old footage and digitally superimposing Marchand's face onto the body of a stand-in to allow her character Livia Soprano to appear one final time before the character's death in "Proshai, Livushka", costing approximately $250,000.

-For the 1989 film Back to the Future Part II, the actor Crispin Glover was asked to reprise the role of George McFly.
-Glover indicated interest, but did not agree with the producers over his salary.
-For the George McFly character to appear, the director, Robert Zemeckis, used previously filmed footage of Glover from the first film and inter-spliced Jeffrey Weissman, who wore prosthetics including a false chin, nose, and cheekbones and used various obfuscating methods, such as background, sunglasses, rear shot, and even upside-down, to resemble Glover.
-Dissatisfied with these plans, Glover sued the producers, including Steven Spielberg, on the grounds that they neither owned his likeness nor had permission to use it.
-Due to Glover's lawsuit, Screen Actors Guild collective bargaining agreements include clauses stating that producers and actors cannot use such methods to reproduce the likeness of other actors.
+For the 1989 film Back to the Future Part II, actor Crispin Glover was asked to reprise the role of George McFly.
+Glover was initially interested, but did not sign on board with the movie because, according to Glover, his salary was significantly less than his co-stars.
+Therefore, for the George McFly character to appear in the movie, the director, Robert Zemeckis, used previously filmed footage of Glover from the first film and inter-spliced Jeffrey Weissman.
+Weissman also wore prosthetics, including a false chin, nose, and cheekbones and used various obfuscating methods, such as background, sunglasses, rear shot, and even upside-down, to resemble Glover.
+Glover sued the producers, including Steven Spielberg, on the grounds that they neither owned his likeness nor had permission to use it.
+Due to the lawsuit, Screen Actors Guild collective bargaining agreements now include clauses stating that producers and actors cannot use such methods to reproduce the likeness of other actors.

+Digital technology

-Advances in visual effects, especially the development of automated deepfake technology, have allowed for more sophisticated fake Shemps.
+Advances in visual effects, especially the development of automated deepfake technology, have allowed for more sophisticated fake Shemps, which have come to be known as digital Shemps in their own right.
 In 1999, during the filming of Gladiator, Oliver Reed died before filming all his scenes.
 As a result, a fake Shemp replaced him, and the ending was changed.
 In 2013, Paul Walker died from a car crash before completing the filming for Furious 7.
 Subsequently, the story arc for Walker's character Brian O'Conner was rewritten to allow for his retirement from the series.
 To achieve this, co-star John Brotherton and Walker's brothers Caleb and Cody were used as Shemps, with computer-generated facial replacement used to recreate his likeness when necessary.

-In the 2016 film Rogue One, the 1977 likenesses of Peter Cushing and Carrie Fisher were recreated using CGI over body doubles using processes that Lucasfilm kept secret, with Guy Henry and Ingvild Deila playing the parts.
-Similarly, for Star Wars: The Rise of Skywalker, footage of Fisher shot for The Force Awakens was superimposed onto a digital body.
+Carrie Fisher died in 2016 before she could film any of her scenes for Star Wars: The Rise of Skywalker.
+Footage of Fisher shot for The Force Awakens was used in the film by superimposing her head onto a digital body.
+In the 2016 Star Wars prequel film Rogue One, the face of Peter Cushing (who died in 1994) was digitally applied to actor Guy Henry.
+Cushing's colleague and friend Kevin Francis filed a legal challenge against Disney in 2024, claiming that Cushing had never given any permission for his likeness to be used in this way.